denten-books/plain-text/0-intro.md

 directly.
 Yet the echoes of Marx resonate throughout.
 The dead metaphor marks alienation from humanity.[^ln0-marx] The point at which material artifact disappears from individual conciousness is the also the point where it appears within the social sphere as fetish.
-Shklovksy inverts the Marxist idea of alienation [*Entfremdung*], which for Marx always denies life, into a technique of estrangement---literally othering [*ostranenie*]---of the kind that affirms it.
-The difference is one between one's own alienation---the forced perception of self as fixed other---and the ability to externalize the other, lodged deeply within and calcified.
+Shklovksy however inverts the Marxist idea of alienation [*Entfremdung*], which for Marx always denies life, into a technique of estrangement---literally othering [*ostranenie*]---of the kind that affirms it.
+The difference is between one's own alienation---the forced perception of self as fixed other---and the ability to externalize the other, lodged deeply within and calcified.
 Formalist defamiliarization arrests the momentum of tacitly received habit.
-Once extracted, the deadened image can be revitalized.
+Once extracted, it can be revitalized.

 Our challenge today is to uproot ourselves from the comfort that rapidly descends on the dwellings of our intellectual life.
 Dulling the senses,